 My favorite show is Bob’s Burgers, and every episode they have a new business next to their burger joint.
 Try making your domain into a pun.

-You can always add the city, state or county in your company name.
+You can always add the city, state or county in your website name if you need.

 If you find a .com name that you really like, but aren’t ready to use it just yet, register it.
 I have found a name that I really like and when I have returned back a few weeks later come to find that someone else registered it ahead of me.

 I have found the best place to register that new domain is at namecheap.com.